Tarao language

-Tarao (Tarao Naga), or Taraotrong, is an unclassified Tibeto-Burman (possibly Southern Naga) language of Burma.
+Tarao, Taraotrong or Tarau is an unclassified Tibeto-Burman (possibly Southern Naga) language of India.
 It is marginally (70%) intelligible with Chothe.

+The speakers of this language use Meitei language as their second language (L2) according to the Ethnologue.

 Locations

 According to the Ethnologue, Tarao is spoken in Heikakpokpi, Leishokching, and Khuringmul Laiminei villages in the Palel area of Chandel district, Manipur, as well as in Sinakeithei village of Ukhrul district, Manipur.

 Singh (2011:109) lists the Tarao villages as Tarao Khullen (Tarao Laimanai), Leishok Ching, Khuringmul, and Heikamul in Chandel District, Manipur.
 There are also about 8 families in Shajkeithel, Ukhrul District.
 The 2001 census reported a population of 870 Tarao people.